Can Marton Coding Alone Ensure Individual Secrecy?

-Prior to our actual discussion, we will review the Marton coding scheme \cite{cref5} and the Wyner secrecy coding scheme \cite{cref4} which are illustrated in Fig.~\ref{fig:2}.
+Prior to our actual discussion, we will review the Marton coding scheme~\cite{cref5} and the Wyner secrecy coding scheme~\cite{cref4} which are illustrated in Fig.~\ref{fig:2}.
 The Marton coding scheme is used while transmitting messages to multiple receivers through the broadcast channel.
-Considering the two-receiver broadcast channel whereby the transmitter sends $M_1$ and $M_2$ to receiver 1 and 2 respectively, we see from Fig.~\ref{fig:2a} that the Marton coding scheme comprises two codeword layers $U_1^n$ and $U_2^n$ which carry $M_1$ and $M_2$ respectively.
-The codeword layers also contain the random components $L_1$ and $L_2$ in order to allow $U_1^n$ and $U_2^n$ to be arbitrarily dependent while $M_1$ and $M_2$ are independent.
+Considering the two-receiver broadcast channel whereby the transmitter sends $M_1\in [1:2^{nR_{1}}]$ and $M_2\in [1:2^{nR_{2}}]$ to receiver 1 and 2 respectively, we see from Fig.~\ref{fig:2a} that the Marton coding scheme comprises two codeword layers $U_1^n$ and $U_2^n$ which carry $M_1$ and $M_2$ respectively.
+The codeword layers also contain the random components $L_1\in [1:2^{nR_{l1}}]$ and $L_2\in [1:2^{nR_{l2}}]$ which can be chosen to allow $U_1^n$ and $U_2^n$ to be arbitrarily dependent while $M_1$ and $M_2$ are independent.

 Meanwhile, the Wyner secrecy coding scheme is used to transmit a message to a single receiver through the wiretap channel in which the message needs to be kept protected from an eavesdropper.
 As in Fig.~\ref{fig:2b}, the Wyner secrecy coding scheme comprises the codeword layer $U_1^n$ which carry $M_1$.
-The Wyner random component $D_1$ is required to ensure that the eavesdropper gains almost no information about the message sent\cite{cref4}.
+The Wyner random component $D_1\in [1:2^{nR_{d1}}]$ is required to ensure that the eavesdropper gains almost no information about the message sent~\cite{cref4}.